-How Much Alimony Will I Receive?
-Using the Connecticut Spousal Support Tool
+How Much Alimony Will I Receive in Connecticut?

 Quick answer: Short answer first